The E3S Research Mission

 Binary bits (1’s and 0’s) are the fundamental units used to process and store information in modern electronic devices.
 Transistors are electrical switches that mediate the two binary states (current ON and current OFF).
 Integrated circuits, composed of transistors connected by wires (or “interconnects”), are the cornerstone of the modern computer.
 The performance of integrated circuits has improved as they become smaller.
 Miniaturization also has led to a decrease in power consumption.
 However, in the past decade, the semiconductor industry has faced severe challenges by the power density of increasingly complex integrated circuit chips.
 In addition, recent advancements such as cloud computing, social networking, mobile internet, wireless sensor swarms, and body-centered networks have further accelerated demand for ever increasing functionality from a fixed amount of battery energy.

-The Center for E3S was formed based on the recognition that the energy used to manipulate a single bit of information is currently ~100,000 times greater than the theoretical limit.
-From its inception, the central aim of the Center has thus been to develop an aggressive and disruptive approach to close this gap.
-To achieve this goal, E3S seeks technological breakthroughs for two fundamental components of digital information processing systems: the communications logic switch (transistor) and the short-medium range communication of information between logic elements.
+The Center for E3S was formed based on the recognition that the energy used to manipulate a single bit of information was ~100,000 times greater than the theoretical limit.
+From its inception, the central aim of the Center employed an aggressive and disruptive approach to close this gap by seeking technological breakthroughs for two fundamental components of digital information processing systems: the communications logic switch (transistor) and the short-medium range communication of information between logic elements.

 Research Goals and Objectives

-The research goals of the Center for E3S have been set from fundamental considerations on the minimum energy needed per digital function.
-Part of the goal is to explore the lowest limits of each experimental approach compared to the fundamental limits, and to elucidate the factors that determine the minimum energy that each approach can reach.
+The research goals of the Center for E3S were set from fundamental considerations on the minimum energy needed per digital function.
+Part of the goal was to explore the lowest limits of each experimental approach compared to the fundamental limits, and to elucidate the factors that determine the minimum energy that each approach can reach.

-E3S has identified the following critical specifications for a new switch:
+E3S identified the following critical specifications for a new switch:

 - Sensitivity: ~1 milli-Volt/decade, allowing switches with a swing of only few milli-Volts.